 RECOMMENDED: Read more Things to do in Hollywood

-One of the newer clubs in Hollywood, Sound has quickly made a name for itself among serious househeads and music lovers by delivering high profile acts that were doing dance music well before EDM hit the top 40.
+Sound has quickly made a name for itself among serious househeads and music lovers by delivering high profile acts that were doing dance music well before EDM hit the top 40.
 Sure, the new space has the markings of a typical Hollywood super club scene: 8,000 square feet of playspace with a sunken dance floor and elevated DJ booth, fancy 3D mapping visuals and a custom Funktion One sound system.
 But where it emerges ahead of other Hollywood clubs is its focus on the music (hence the name)—not by flaunting celebrity patrons or by playing into the hottest bottle service contest.
 Acts like Stanton Warriors turn out a Monday night crowd at Social—the 17-year-old landmark party has just set down roots at Sound—and burners find a second home at the club’s Friday party, where face painters, neon-clad dancers and green screen booths bring the spirit of La Playa to LaLa Land.
 The 500-capacity crowd basks in perks such as burlesque dancers, impromptu celebrity visitors and a frequent 4am closing time, all without the overcrowded feeling of a mega-club.

 King King descends from a legendary, smoke-filled Chinese restaurant on South La Brea Avenue that used to host everything from acid jazz bands to DJ-driven parties that felt as illicit as they were artistic.
 It was a place of reprieve from a (then) metal-heavy Hollywood.
-The red-lit Hollywood reincarnation is larger and more mainstream but is still billed an intimate, single-room space, complete with backdoor entrance, that retains its Chinese heritage via lucky red and black decor.
-The King King has become a go-to space for cabaret, theatre and live music performances, but we love it most for the DJs and electronic music nights it features.
+The red-lit Hollywood reincarnation is larger and more mainstream but is still billed as an intimate, single-room space—complete with backdoor entrance—that retains its Chinese heritage via lucky red and black decor.
+The King King has become a go-to space for cabaret, theater and live music performances, but we love it most for the DJs and electronic music nights it features.
 Legendary house music pioneers like Miguel Migs and Mark Farina drop in to play house and Detroit techno sets at stalwart parties like DJ Marques Wyatt’s Deep and West Coast Soul Events.
 Of course, the music comprises only half of what makes a magical night out: King King has a friendly staff, wallet-friendly covers, and a rare-in-Hollywood, come-one-come-all inclusive door policy (Dude rolling solo?
 Come on in.
 Not-so-svelte house music lover in a t-shirt and sneakers?
 You’re good to go).
 Hence, the crowd it attracts keeps an old legend energized with packed dance floors and friendly vibes.

 You know those grimy basement parties where you used to dance your face off during your raver years?
 That spirit lives on at Dim Mak Studios.
 For many, the gritty vibe, alleyway entrance and graffiti-covered stairways may be a little too hardknock.
 But for those seeking hear-'em-before-they-break live acts and DJ talent, a monster sound system and parties with a hyped crowd of young, creative types, Dim Mak Studios is the place to let loose.
-Helmed by DJ Steve Aoki, who created the Dim Mak lifestyle brand (which also includes a record label, events arm, t-shirt and accessories line and a surprising number of followers who brandish Dim Mak tattoos), the space delivers progressive one-off parties and its weekly “Dim Mak Tuesdays,” which has hosted an impressive roster of genre-spanning talent including Daft Punk, Skrillex, Lady Gaga, Bloc Party and Uffie in its nearly decade-long tenure.
+Helmed by DJ Steve Aoki, who created the Dim Mak lifestyle brand (which also includes a record label, events arm, t-shirt and accessories line and a surprising number of followers who brandish Dim Mak tattoos), the space delivers progressive one-off parties and has hosted an impressive roster of genre-spanning talent including Daft Punk, Skrillex, Lady Gaga, Bloc Party and Uffie in its nearly decade-long tenure.